01 August 2025

 Benilde’s Game Design and Development Program marked its 15th anniversary with a special celebration at PGDX 2025, the Philippine Game Developers Expo.
 Held from July 25 to 27 at the SMX Convention Center Manila, the event gathered game studios, educators, students, and professionals from across the country and beyond for three days of showcases, talks, and collaboration.

 At PGDX 2025, Benilde featured a booth exhibit, student showcases, and alumni-led projects.
-Twelve award-winning student games were presented, along with independent titles in the PGDX Independent Game Stars area.
+Twelve award-winning student games were presented, along with independent titles in the PGDX Indie Game Stars area.
 Faculty and alumni also joined panel discussions, mentoring sessions, and networking activities.

 PGDX 2025 was not the first time Benilde’s Game Design and Development Program worked with the Game Developers Association of the Philippines (GDAP).
 The two have had a longstanding relationship since the program was first launched in 2009 with GDAP’s support.
 In 2024, the College signed a Memorandum of Understanding with GDAP to expand internships, microcredentialing, and joint projects.
 Benilde is GDAP’s first academic partner and continues to work with the organization to support the growth of the game development industry in the country.